 Boat owners who are looking to upgrade their sonar should first consider which type of imaging they want.
 Side Imaging is typically chosen by those who fish shallow waters, while Down Imaging is for those in deeper water.
 Both types have their pros and cons, so it's important to choose the best option that suits your needs!

 Using a scanner isn’t obligatory but it certainly helps you avoid the exhausting part of fishing and lets you locate your targets easily.
+You will rely more on your fish finder while fishing in the winter months when it's cold and you need to fish deeper.
 So, you’ll be able to enjoy the excitement of luring and catching fish without spending too much precious time looking for them.

 Let’s dive deeper into more details about down-scanners and side-scanners and see why they are useful and how they differ from each other so that you’ll be able to choose between them depending on your preferences and fishing plans.